bluekyu/render_pipeline_cpp/README.md

 - Boost

 ### Optional Third-party
-- YAML-CPP: required when to use YAML node.
+- YAML-CPP: required when to access YAML node.
-- spdlog: required when to use the internal logger of spdlog.
+- spdlog: required when to access the internal logger of spdlog.

 ## Tested Platforms
 I tested it in the following platforms:
-- Intel CPU, NVIDIA GPU, Windows 10 64-bit, VS2015 / VS2017
+- Intel CPU, NVIDIA GPU, Windows 10 64-bit, VS2013 / VS2015 / VS2017